Plastic waste is a prominent issue in our society.

 Endless piles of plastic trash are occupying landfills and polluting seas.

-There are two main ways to approach the plastic-waste challenge: recycling existing plastic or finding alternative biodegradable materials.
+There are two main ways of approaching the plastic-waste challenge.
+Upcycling existing plastic into something useful and finding alternative eco-friendly materials.

-With social responsibility also in mind, the whole process of ecoBirdy is paired with a school awareness program and a storybook, that helps children familiarize with the problem of plastic pollution and understand the value of sustainable behaviours and waste recycling.
+With social responsibility also in mind, ecoBirdy is pairing upcycling with a school awareness program.
+With the help of an illustrated storybook, ecoBirdy guides children in familiarizing with plastic pollution and understanding the value of sustainable behaviours & waste sorting.

 And here is the full collection: Kiwi the container, Charlie the chair, Luisa the table and Rhino the lamp.
 Aren’t they adorable?

-The whole plant fits in a 12 meters platform that can be transported on a truck.
+The whole plant fits on a 12 meters' platform that can be transported on a truck.

-Powered by solar energy, the Trashpresso plant is completely off-grid and can be operated even in pretty remote locations, like the Tibetan plateau, that has actually been one of the stops of its demonstrative journey.
+Being powered entirely by solar energy, Trashpresso is completely off-grid and can be operated even in remote locations.
+Like the Tibetan plateau, that has actually been one of the stops of its demonstrative journey!

-At Milan Design Week, Kartell has presented Bio chair, a new chair made of this innovative biopolymer and designed by Antonio Citterio.
+At Milan Design Week 2018, Kartell has exposed some of its iconic pieces produced with this new biopolymer.
+Plus Bio chair, a new chair designed by Antonio Citterio.